nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 exact parameters and components of the analyses; and 6) to visualize the workflows.

-The ability to interact with external programs from a single python prompt aids in learning about new tools and developing new workflows.
+The ability to interact with external programs from a single Python prompt aids in learning about new tools and developing new workflows.
 The pipeline mechanism allows easy comparisons of algorithms and the influence of algorithms on an entire workflow.
-It allows users to use optimized algorithms from different packages in the same workflow.
+It allows researchers to use optimized algorithms from different packages in the same workflow.
 As an example, integrating interfaces to FSL and FreeSurfer allows SPM workflows to leverage different volume- and surface-based structural analysis components (e.g., Fig 2).
 The workflow in Figure 2 combines surface-based smoothing with an SPM-based first-level analysis.
 The resultant contrast images were then used for a FreeSurfer-based group-analysis using surface-based spherical registration.
-Nipype provides a mechanism for integrating MRI, fMRI and DTI data within a single workflow.

-It provides a plugin like environment for developers to create and test new cross-package algorithms and a collaborative environment for neuroimaging software development in a high-level language.
-For example, ArtifactDetect, a quality assurance tool maintained as a matlab-based SPM toolbox, is now available to FSL users and appropriately modifies both SPM and FSL generated design matrices to discard outliers.
+Nipype provides a plugin-like environment for developers to create and test new cross-package algorithms and a collaborative environment for neuroimaging software development in a high-level language.
+For example, ArtifactDetect, a quality assurance tool maintained as a Matlab-based SPM toolbox, is now available to FSL users and appropriately modifies both SPM and FSL generated design matrices to discard outliers.

 Conclusion